The infuriating Senate hearing on gun violence reveals why we can’t stop mass shootings like Boulder

 “We are Senate leaders.
 What are we doing?” asked Democratic Senator Dick Durbin at the top of Tuesday’s hearing on gun violence.
 “What are we doing other than reflecting and praying?”

-Some of the solutions Democratic senators like Durbin, Richard Blumenthal, and Dianne Feinstein support such gun-control measures as universal background checks and a ban on assault weapons.
-These measures enjoy broad support from Americans, with polls pointing toward 90% for background checks and two-thirds in favor of the assault weapons ban.
+Democratic senators like Durbin, Richard Blumenthal, and Dianne Feinstein are in favor gun-control measures such as universal background checks and a ban on assault weapons.
+These measures enjoy broad support from Americans, with polls pointing toward 90% approval for background checks and two-thirds in favor of the assault weapons ban.
 These senators spend their time in hearings such as this one making common-sense cases for these popular initiatives, and inviting their colleagues across the aisle to join them.

-However, the issue of gun ownership long ago became a partisan position in American politics, and Republicans as a unit have been unwavering in their belief that no amount of bloodshed is worth potentially making it harder for lawful citizens to obtain guns.
+However, the issue of gun ownership long ago became a partisan grudge match in American politics, and Republicans as a unit have been unwavering in their belief that no amount of bloodshed is worth potentially making it harder for lawful citizens to obtain guns.

-One after another, Republican senators in Tuesday’s hearings paid lip service to the devastation of mass shootings, before suggesting that the obvious solution to the problem is making it easier to weed out potential mass shooters and get them off the street.
+One after another, Republican senators in Tuesday’s hearing paid lip service to the devastation of mass shootings, before suggesting that the obvious solution to the problem is making it easier to weed out potential mass shooters and get them off the street.
 Perhaps the “precogs” from Minority Report will dream of mass shootings before they happen and save us!

 Sen. Ted Cruz: "Today, Chairman Grassley & I are introducing again Grassley/Cruz… Let's target the bad guys, the felons… Let's put them in jail, stop them from getting guns.
 Let's not scapegoat innocent law abiding citizens & let's not target their Constitutional rights." pic.twitter.com/TTcSrrgt9v